-Despite various cosmetic companies investing in more sustainable alternatives to shark liver oil (squalane), one expert believes that there are still issues with supply in that some specialised producers are passing off shark squalane as that of the more expensive plant alternative, unbeknownst to the large multinationals.
+Despite various cosmetic companies investing in more sustainable alternatives to shark liver oil (squalane), one expert believes that there are still issues with supply in that some specialised producers are passing off shark squalene as that of the more expensive plant alternative, unbeknownst to the large multinationals.

-In a recent presentation; ‘Marine sourcing: opportunities and sustainability challenges’, the founder of Bloom Association, Claire Nouvian informed cosmetics professionals that the industry is the world’s greatest buyer of animal squalane oil and that while some may think that they are investing in plant-based alternatives; “suppliers can mislead as to the nature of the squalane they are selling.”
+In a recent presentation; ‘Marine sourcing: opportunities and sustainability challenges’, the founder of Bloom Association, Claire Nouvian informed cosmetics professionals that the industry is the world’s greatest buyer of animal squalene oil and that while some may think that they are investing in plant-based alternatives; “suppliers can mislead as to the nature of the squalane they are selling.”

-The main on-going use of animal squalane today is said to be down to financial reasons in that plant squalane (olive oil) is 30 per cent more expensive than that of the moisturizing, non‐greasy substance of the deep sea shark liver (8 to 12 euros per kilo), some of which are now in danger of extinction.
+The main on-going use of animal squalene today is said to be down to financial reasons in that plant squalane (olive oil) is 30 per cent more expensive than that of the moisturizing, non‐greasy substance of the deep sea shark liver (8 to 12 euros per kilo), some of which are now in danger of extinction.

 Perhaps not as sustainable as companies think..

 A study carried out by Bloom and investigative journalist Romain Chabrol found that around 90 per cent of world shark liver oil production feeds the needs of the cosmetics industry, which corresponds to 2.7 million deep-sea sharks caught every year.